 Your child will be on a very restricted diet for at least a few days after surgery, and good, balanced nutrition and adequate hydration are essential to the healing process.
 So stock up on soft foods like soup, yogurt, and pudding, and get plenty of fruits and vegetables that make great smoothie ingredients.

 Other things you may find helpful include stocking up on books, magazines, art supplies and movies to keep boredom at bay, and spending time discussing the procedure with your child so he or she will know what to expect and feel at ease on surgery day.
 Lastly, point out to your child that wisdom teeth removal is a one-time deal, so once those teeth are gone, he or she will never have to face it again – and if you get busy with your planning, they could be gone well before the upcoming school year begins.

-To schedule your wisdom teeth removal surgery with one of our oral surgeons, contact our office in the Washington DC area at (202) 386-7100.
+To schedule your wisdom teeth removal surgery with one of our oral surgeons, contact our office at (202) 386-7100.